maurynickelson/windows-11-stig-remediation-labs/WN11-CC-000197/README.md

 This control enforces a Group Policy setting that disables:

-- Automatic installation of consumer apps
+- Automatic installation of consumer applications
 - Unsolicited application suggestions
-- Consumer-targeted features
+- Consumer-facing system features

-The objective is to maintain a hardened enterprise baseline.
+The objective is to maintain a hardened, standardized enterprise configuration baseline.

 ---